DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data

 \subsection{Additional Visualizations}

-\myparagraph{Qualitative metric comparisons.} In Sec.~\ref{sec:attributes} and Fig.~\ref{fig:ablation}--\ref{fig:coco_automated} of the main text we quantitatively analyze the differences between metrics.
+\myparagraph{Qualitative metric comparisons.} In Section~\ref{sec:attributes} and Figure~\ref{fig:ablation}--\ref{fig:coco_automated} of the main text we quantitatively analyze the differences between metrics.
 Here, we also provide a qualitative analysis by comparing image pairs that achieve high and low similarity scores for each metric.

-In Fig. \ref{fig:scatterplots} we plot, for each image pair in our dataset, the similarity scores from our metric against similarity scores from DINO, OpenCLIP, DISTS, and LPIPS.
+In Figure \ref{fig:scatterplots} we plot, for each image pair in our dataset, the similarity scores from our metric against similarity scores from DINO, OpenCLIP, DISTS, and LPIPS.
 We show the same for image pairs drawn from the COCO dataset.
-In Fig. \ref{fig:quadrant_nights} and Fig. \ref{fig:quadrant_coco} we show the pairs where our metric most agrees and most disagrees with DINO, OpenCLIP, DISTS, and LPIPS, for our dataset's test set and the COCO dataset.
+In Figure \ref{fig:quadrant_nights} and Figure \ref{fig:quadrant_coco} we show the pairs where our metric most agrees and most disagrees with DINO, OpenCLIP, DISTS, and LPIPS, for our test set and the COCO dataset.
 Note that for COCO we draw random pairs of images that share at least instance category so that pairs have some semantic commonality, enabling better visualization of qualitative differences between metrics.

 Comparing DISTS, the top-performing prior learned similarity metric, to our model, we find that DISTS is sensitive to structural changes despite similar overall appearance (such as the width of the honeycomb or the position of similar objects), while our model rates these pairs as nearby.
 On the other hand, pairs that are far in our feature space but close in DISTS feature space have less appearance similarity (\eg the houses and rooms of different colors).
 Comparing to deep ViT features (DINO, OpenCLIP) our model is more likely to rate pairs with similar foreground color/appearance as similar, and less likely for pairs that are similar semantically but not appearance-wise.
 For COCO pairs, where there are fewer appearance similarities than in our dataset, our model chooses pairs that are similar semantically first, and only then appearance-wise.